potatoqualitee/vscode-dbatools-search/README.md

 ## Features

-This dbatools extension allows you to search dbatools.io and docs.dbatools.io for the highlighted text.
+This dbatools extension allows you to search dbatools.io, microsoft docs or google for the highlighted text.
 The results are displayed in the default browser.

 ## Configuration

-If you run into any problems, please log an issue on [GitHub](https://github.com/potatoqualitee/vscode-dbatoolsdocs/issues).
+If you run into any problems, please log an issue on [GitHub](https://github.com/potatoqualitee/vscode-dbatools-search/issues).

 ![dbatools search](resources/search.gif)